 SENATOR THE HON DAVID FAWCETT

-Chair of the Joint Parliamentary Committee on Foreign Affairs, Defence and Trade Committee
+Chair of the Joint Standing Committee on Foreign Affairs, Defence and Trade

 Senator for South Australia